koubadomik/masterthesis/README.md

   - Performance, early stopping, hyper parameters...
   - Detectection of some signatures, some not, why - no data; why...
     - technically signatures are deterministic (heuristic) view on the same thing, but in case of machine learning we are traing to target the result statistically
+    - we did not care so much about tuning hyper parameters and comparing
+       - We used parameters similar to similar experiments with same framework, 1000/150 look to converge (hopefully)
+       - we experimented with different kind of signatures (statistically even functionally) - describe the kinds (report all results, compare using f-score or FNR, FPR for example)
+       - than we experimented with multilabel case - trying to predict more than one signatures at one time
   - (Technical background, used metascenter archicture...)
 - Explaining
   - Goal